A Guide to Team Building Activities in D.C.

 10. Visit the White House

 Did you know that it’s completely free for any American citizen to visit the White House?
 While you can’t just show up and expect to be let in, your team can reserve a tour by submitting a request to your congressional representatives ahead of time.
-Not only can you view the seat of the American executive branch for yourself, but you’ll also get to see some iconic American art and history.
+Not only can you view the seat of the American executive branch for yourself, but you’ll also get to see some iconic American art and history on this unparalleled team building activity in D.C.

 11. Hop on a Pedal Bike Tour

-Book a pedal tour with Pedal Saloon, a unique and fun team building activity in Arlington.
-These 14-person pedal bars give you a new chance to soak up the sights and views of your city.
 Your team will pedal together, laugh and have the opportunity to play games such as scavenger hunts or Pedal Saloon BINGO.
-You create your itinerary and lists of stops, which can be anything from restaurants to bars!
+You create your itinerary and list of stops, which can be anything from landmarks to restaurants and bars!

 12. Explore the Eastern Market

 Since opening in the early 1800s, the Eastern Market has been one of D.C.’s premier destinations for fresh food, handmade goods and people watching.
 These days, the market is still one of D.C.’s top commercial destinations, but it’s also become a popular event space and tourist attraction.
-Whether you’re buying or just window shopping, a trip to the Eastern Market makes for a delightful way to spend a morning with your team.
+Whether you’re buying or just window shopping, a trip to the Eastern Market makes for a delightful morning team building activity in D.C.

 14. Try an Escape Room

 To challenge your team and get them thinking creatively, try a popular and trendy escape room experience.
-But not just any room: Escape Room Live is the #1 rated escape room in both Washington, D.C. and Alexandria, VA.
+But not just any room: Escape Room Live is the top-rated escape room in both Washington, D.C. and Alexandria, VA.
 Complete with cocktails, board games and Hollywood-style sets, Escape Room Live improves morale and the ability to problem-solve while having fun.
+What more could you ask for in a team building activity in D.C.?

 15. Catch a Capitals Game